 “Not being able to see isolates you from objects.
 Not being able to hear isolates you from people.”
 Immanuel Kant

-Here's a list of some possible causes of hearing loss based on different areas of the ear.
+A list of possible causes of hearing loss for each area of the ear.

 Age-related hearing loss (presbyacusis)